 The coastline supports a range of settlements and industries, including the resort towns and fishing industry hubs of Bridlington, Hornsea and Withernsea, traditional villages, and rural beaches.

-Natural England awards the Heritage Coast designation to stretches of beautiful, undeveloped coastline, which are managed to conserve their natural beauty and, where appropriate, to improve accessibility for visitors.
+Natural England applies the "Heritage Coast" definition to stretches of beautiful, undeveloped coastline which are managed to conserve their natural beauty and, where appropriate, to improve accessibility for visitors.

 The East Riding has two stretches of Heritage Coast:

 Coastal change is defined as a physical change to the shoreline through any of the following methods: